Certified Public Accountant Complaint Information

 Q. What is the authority of the Board when a complaint is filed?A. The Board has the authority to discipline Texas CPAs only for violations of the Act or the Board's Rules ("Rules"), found in Chapters 501-527 of the Texas Administrative Code.

-Q. What rules of professional conduct are CPAs required to follow?A. CPAs are required to follow the Board's Rules.
+Q. What rules of professional conduct are CPAs required to follow?A. CPAs are required to follow the Board's Rules which are cited as Title 22, Part 22 Texas Administrative Code.

 Q. How can I get a copy of or read the Act or the Rules?A. The Rules and the Act can be found on the Board's website at www.tsbpa.texas.gov.
 Click on the appropriate link located under the "Board" menu at the top of the homepage.
-Both the Rules and the Act are available in most law libraries.
+Both the Rules and the Act are available in most law libraries and electronic sources.

 Q. How do I know if a complaint has been filed against me?A. The Board's Enforcement Division will send written notification when an investigative file has been opened against you and ask you to respond to the allegations.

-Q. What happens after I file a complaint?A. Your complaint is reviewed by Enforcement Division staff, which determines whether the conduct described, if taken as true, involves professional misconduct.
-Not every dispute or disagreement with a CPA involves professional misconduct.
+Q. What happens after I file a complaint?A. Your complaint is reviewed by Enforcement Division staff, which determines whether the conduct described involves professional misconduct as defined in the Texas Public Accountancy Act, Chapter 901 of the Occupations Code.
+Not every dispute or disagreement is within the jurisdiction of the Board.
+Fee disputes, for example, are not within the Board's jurisdiction.
 Therefore, some complaints will be dismissed at this stage of the process.

 Q. If the conduct I complained about alleges professional misconduct, what happens next?A. An investigative file is opened.
 The CPA is notified of the investigation and is provided with copies of materials (excluding attorney-client communications and attorney work-product) and documents received as part of the complaint.
 The CPA has 30 days to respond to the Board in writing.
 After the CPA has responded to the allegations, the investigation is referred to one of the Board's Enforcement committees.
 These committees meet regularly to consider complaints.
-Pursuant to the Open Meetings Act, committee meetings are noticed in the Texas Register, but the meetings are not open to the public because investigative information is confidential by statute.
+The meetings are not open to the public because investigative information is confidential by statute.
 The committee reviewing the complaint will make a recommendation on how to proceed with the investigation.

-Evidence at the hearing may include testimony from the complainant, the CPA and other witnesses.
+Evidence at the hearing may include testimony from the complainant, the CPA and expert witnesses.
 At the conclusion of the hearing, the ALJ issues a Proposal for Decision ("PFD") and recommends a suggested resolution of the matter.
-The PFD and recommendation are presented to and voted on by the full Board in open session.
-The Board may accept, reject or modify the ALJ's PFD and recommendation.
-A Board member with an interest in the proceeding may not participate in the vote.
+The PFD and recommendation are presented to and voted on by the full Board.
+A Board member with an interest in the proceeding will not participate in the discussion or the vote.

 Q. What if I disagree with the Committee's recommendations, to whom do I appeal?A. CPAs can reject the recommendation and request a hearing before an ALJ.
-A complainant may not appeal the Committee's findings.
+A complainant may not appeal a Board decision to dismiss the complaint.

 Q. How will I know the resolution of my complaint?A. During the investigation process, CPAs and complainants are notified that the investigation is active and pending.
 Upon final resolution, the complainant is notified of the outcome.

 Q. What happens to a CPA who is found to have engaged in professional misconduct?A. The nature of the sanction varies with the seriousness of the misconduct and any mitigating or aggravating factors.
-Sanctions may include education, corrective action, reprimand, probation, suspension, revocation or limitation of practice.
+Sanctions may include education, corrective action, reprimand, probation, suspension, revocation or limitation on the scope of practice.

 Q. I'm a CPA.
 Do I need an attorney to represent me if a complaint has been filed against me?A. The decision to retain or consult legal counsel is entirely yours.
 The Board does not require that you hire an attorney and most CPAs do not.